alvarobartt/covid-daily/README.md

 print(overview.head())
 ```

+As already mentioned, this function retrieves an overview of the COVID-19 from all the available countries as indexed in Worldometers.info/coronavirus

 ```{r, engine='python', count_lines}
     Country,Other TotalCases NewCases TotalDeaths NewDeaths  ...
 Serious,Critical TotCases/1M pop Deaths/1M pop TotalTests Tests/1M pop
 0           World  4,125,046  +26,758     280,957      +733  ...
 47,637             529          36.0        NaN          NaN